ivanp81/address/README.md

 This is a proof-of-concept application which demonstrates, against a simple Spring Boot application, the following:

-- application containerization through Docker
+- containerization through Docker
-- application execution inside Kubernetes
 - testing strategies
 - continuous integration thorough a Jenkins server using the Kubernetes plugin
+- execution inside Kubernetes

 ## Run the test